imtayadeway/dotfiles/README.md

 Here's my collection of dotfiles.
 I originally started from scratch, but then plundered large sections of [hrs]'s, so a big shout-out to Harry Schwartz (thanks, Harry!).

-Also, I stole [Ben Orenstein]'s vimrc.
+Also, I stole [Ben Orenstein]'s vimrc (and quite a few aliases too).
 Yoink!

 I probably wouldn't recommend that anyone else use mine, but nonetheless: